PataphysicalSociety/soupault.app/site/plugins.md

 ## Installing plugins

-The simplest way to install a plugin is to create a `plugins` directory inside your project directory (next to `site`) and save a plugin file there.
+The simplest way to install a plugin is to create a `plugins` directory inside your project directory (next to `site`) and save the plugin file there.
 Since 1.10 release, soupault will automatically find them, for example, `plugins/my-plugin.lua` will be registered as `my-plugin` widget.

-However, if you want to load a plugin from an unusual directory, or you want to give its widget a different name, you can also load it explicitly like this:
+However, if you want to load a plugin file explicitly or you want to give its widget a different name, you can also load it explicitly like this:

 ```toml